Bronya-Rand/reimagined-couscous/WORLDINFO.md

 > Do note that some of these world books may be incomplete or serve as a partial World Book for some characters.
 As Hoyo updates their games, some of these lorebooks might be missing some details within them.
 Please bear with me as I update them.

+> **For PygmalionAI Site Users:** Due to the PygmalionAI not supporting the new ST World Info format, these world infos are incompatible with the site at this time.
+Please bear with the site devs as they implement adjustments to this.

+> **For TavernAI/Agnaistic/KoboldAI Lite/Ooba/Old SillyTavern Users:** Due to a new ST World Info format, these world infos are incompatible with the rest of the frontends.
+Please ask your frontend devs (or update SillyTavern) to add support to the new values in ST.

 - [Genshin Impact](world-info/GI-Core.json)
    > This world info has the basics of Genshin Impact such as:
    - Elements (Electro, Cryo, Pyro, etc.)